Understanding and Mitigating Hyperbolic Dimensional Collapse in Graph Contrastive Learning: Experiments

 \subsection{Analysis}

-\textbf{Ablation Study.} Below we analyze various components of HyperGCL in \tabref{tab:ab_study}, which shows that applying $\mathcal{L}^{\mathbb{R}^d}_U$/ $\mathcal{L}^{\mathbb{R}^d}_A$ in the tangent space or applying $\mathcal{L}^{\mathbb{D}_c^d}_U$/$\mathcal{L}^{\mathbb{D}_c^d}_A$ in the hyperbolic space does not achieve higher effective rank, and yields low performance compared to our method.
+\textbf{Ablation Study.} \tabref{tab:ab_study} shows that uniformity loss (\eqref{eq:euc_align_uni}) in either the tangent or hyperbolic space do not achieve higher effective rank than our method, and yield low results.
 There is nothing to prevent the network from learning a constant embedding for all nodes if only the alignment loss (the third row) is used.
-While applying augmentation alleviates it from the full collapse, it achieves a lower effective rank.
-Our HyperGCL (last row) achieves a higher effective rank and the best results.
+Applying augmentation prevents the full collapse but its ERank is low.
+Our HyperGCL (last row) yields a higher ERank and the best results.

-\textbf{The Impact of Gaussian Centering and Non-isotropy (tangent space).} Below we explore the impact of these above two factors on the outer shell isotropy loss.
-We scale vector $\mathbf{1}$ by some constant

-factor, as shown in Table \ref{tab:mean_gauss}.
-To check if non-isotropy has a negative impact on results, we randomly sample a fraction of $p={0.3, 0.5, 0.7}$ from the diagonal elements of $\mathbf{I}$ and set them to be $0.01$ to simulate the non-isotropic Normal distribution (covariance matrix denoted by $\mathbf{I}_{p}$).
+\textbf{The Impact of Gaussian Centering and Non-isotropy (tangent space).} To explore the impact of the above two factors, we scale vector $\mathbf{1}$ by some constant factor (see Table \ref{tab:mean_gauss}).
+To show non-isotropy has a negative impact on results, we randomly sample a fraction of $p={0.3, 0.5, 0.7}$ from the diagonal elements of $\mathbf{I}$ and set them to be $0.01$ to simulate the non-isotropic Normal distribution (covariance matrix denoted by $\mathbf{I}_{p}$).
 When moving from the zero-mean or violating isotropy of Gaussian, the mode collapse in the hyperbolic space occurs, as in Figure \ref{fig:gaussain_dis_a}.
 Table \ref{tab:mean_gauss} confirms the detrimental impact of non-isotropy and non-zero centering on experimental results.

+\textbf{Impact of Curvature $c$.} As the curvature parameter $c$ controls the depth of hierarchy (height of the tree embedding)\footnote{As features are not allowed to reach the Poincaré boundary due to $\epsilon\!>\!0$, we can control the depth of the tree embedding.}, we analyze its effect on results.
+The notion of height-level uniformity is related to the value of $c$.
+The larger $c$ is, the more concentration of the distribution towards the tree root. \figref{fig:c_effect} shows that HyperGCL achieves the best result for different $c$ meaning that the height-level uniformity is data-dependent and related to sparsity of the datasets (sparsity is indicated in caption brackets of \figref{fig:c_effect}), \eg, graphs with relatively larger density require smaller $c$.